About the fires (in English)

 - 23 475 acres of forest (about 20 000 football fields) are affected by the fires.

-- The affected areas at Ängra, Enskogen, Nötberget, Tovåsen and Rullbo concern about 150 land owners in total, these are mostly private owners, 3 are forest companies.
+- The affected areas at Ängra, Enskogen, Nötberget, Tovåsen and Rullbo concern about 150 land owners in total, among these mostly private owners.
+Three land owners are forest companies.

 - About 20 - 30 buildings were directly affected by the fire, all non-residential.